A Superhero Movie Got A Screenplay Nomination: Glitch Or Game-Changer?

 (A less-grim caveat: I'm talking superhero movies specifically, not comics-based films; Ghost World and A History Of Violence, based on graphic novels, earned adapted screenplay nominations.)

 It was equally surprising that the nomination in question didn't go to Wonder Woman.
-(A lot of us were betting that Patty Jenkins' critically praised and widely loved tale of the Amazing Amazon would rack up technical award nominations and had hoped against hope for recognition of Jenkins' directorial work, or Matthew Jensen's cinematography, or Allan Heinberg's screenplay.
+(A lot of us were betting that Patty Jenkins' critically praised and widely loved tale of the Amazing Amazon would rack up technical award nominations and had hoped against hope for recognition of Jenkins' directorial work or Matthew Jensen's cinematography or Allan Heinberg's screenplay.
 None of that happened.)

 No, it was Logan, for adapted screenplay — which was written by Scott Frank, Michael Green and director James Mangold, from a story by Mangold.
 The reason it's competing in the adapted screenplay slot is because the film is loosely based on the comics story arc Old Man Logan, by Mark Millar and Steve McNiven; the character of Wolverine was created by Len Wein, Roy Thomas, John Romita Sr. and Herb Trimpe; and the film's story features characters created by (deep breath): John Byrne, Chris Claremont, Dave Cockrum, Jack Kirby, Craig Kyle, Stan Lee, Marc Silvestri and Christopher Yost.

-It feels significant that a film in a genre that currently dominates the box-office — a genre that attracts vocal detractors both because of and in spite of its omnipresence — should get recognized for the strength of its story.
+It feels significant that a film in a genre that currently dominates the box office — a genre that attracts vocal detractors both because of and in spite of its omnipresence — should get recognized for the strength of its story.

 But does it signal anything?
 Is it a fundamental change in how superhero films are regarded aesthetically or artistically?
 Or is it just a one-off, specific to this particular screenplay, at this particular time?

-Is it a game-changer, or a glitch?
+Is it a game changer or a glitch?

 Superhero movies are a genre, and while it might seem that Hollywood, as represented by the academy, has been reluctant to embrace hugely popular genre work.
 That is simply not borne out by a look at the awards' long history.